Xyehtz/Piolin.js/README.md

   `IntentsBitField.Flags.GuildMessages`, allows the bot to see all of the server messages, even when the message is edited or deleted.
   `IntentsBitField.Flags.MessageContent`, allows the bot to see what's the content of the message, like normal text, mentions or emojis.

-The next thing that we find is the status of the bot, in this case there are three different statuses, that translated to english reads, `Searching for good moring images`, `Searching for good evening images` and `Searching for good night images`.
+The next thing that we find is the status of the bot, in this case there are three different statuses, that translated to english reads, `Searching for good morning images`, `Searching for good evening images` and `Searching for good night images`.

 Then we found all the things related to server events and the imports used by the DJS-Commander which is the command handler used for this bot.